OpusCapita/react-showroom-client/README.md

 If you interested in project development, please **star** it and send us **your** pull-requests!

-**Need help to integrate it to your open-source project?
-Create an issue or contact [us](https://github.com/OpusCapitaBES/js-react-showroom-client#contributors)** :innocent:

 Click gif image and press **Download** to zoom

 ![showroom-demo](./docs/demo.gif)